DSLituiev/lab-keras-r/README.md

 ## Setup instructions

-Please read the instructions in [this document]:
+Please read the instructions in this document:

 [running-docker-containers.md](running-docker-containers.md)